 When you get started with MyFax, you’ll be asked for basic information including your location, name, phone number, and email address.
 The platform will let you choose from available fax numbers, but you can also transfer an existing fax number if you’d prefer.
 You’ll have to enter a credit card number even if you’re signing up for a free trial.

-After creating an account, you’ll be redirected to MyFax Central.
+After creating an account, you’ll be redirected to your MyFax Central dashboard.
 From here, you can view and send faxes, adjust preferences, or access support resources.
-The FAQ offers thorough guides for sending and receiving faxes through MyFax.

 While MyFax Central provides everything you need to send and view faxes, the site itself has a relatively basic design.
 That said, it’s easy enough to use, and we didn’t encounter any issues while testing out the service.